 Additional Resources for

-On August 22, 2018, the Massachusetts Executive Office of Public Safety and Security submitted the annual Federal Fiscal Year 2018 Edward J. Byrne Memorial Justice Assistance Grant application to the United States Department of Justice, Office of Justice Programs, Bureau of Justice Assistance.
+On June 23, 2019, the Massachusetts Executive Office of Public Safety and Security submitted the annual Federal Fiscal Year 2019 Edward J. Byrne Memorial Justice Assistance Grant application to the United States Department of Justice, Office of Justice Programs, Bureau of Justice Assistance.
 Please take a moment to review our proposal.
-If you have any comments, questions, or concerns about the content included in the Commonwealth's proposal, please email Kevin Stanton, Deputy Executive Director for the Office of Grants and Research at Kevin.Stanton@state.ma.us.
+If you have any comments, questions, or concerns about the content included in the Commonwealth's proposal, please email Kevin Stanton, Executive Director for the Office of Grants and Research at Kevin.Stanton@state.ma.us.